 Although Indiana maintains standards that address all five components of the science of reading, NCTQ finds considerable evidence that nearly three quarters (74 percent) of all teacher preparation programs fail to explicitly cover all five components of scientifically-based reading instruction.
 Indiana should exercise its leverage in the program approval process to ensure that the coursework required of aspiring elementary teachers is appropriately focused on the science of reading, and, if not, that the state plays a more active, supportive role in remedying knowledge gaps on the part of faculty teaching these courses

-Indiana recognized the factual accuracy of this analysis.
+Indiana recognized the factual accuracy of this analysis, however this analysis was updated subsequent to the state's review.

 2C: Teaching Elementary Reading